ajh123/blog/_posts/2023-12-16-configuring-nextcloud-to-use-freeipa.md

 The new user needs to be an admin so it can be used to receive information about all users.

-1. Click on the `Next Cloudsystemuser` user on the "Active Users" page.
+1. Click on the `NextCloudsystemuser` user on the "Active Users" page.

 2. Open the "User Groups" tab.